Ahmadalhindi/lithium-battery-recycle-blog/README.md

 A button to submit the form.

 ### Error Messages and Validation:
-If there are any errors in the sign-up form, such as missing fields, invalid input the page displays clear error messages indicating what went wrong and how the user can correct it.
+If there are any errors in the sign-up form, such as missing fields, invalid input, the page displays clear error messages indicating what went wrong and how the user can correct it.

 Below pictures refer such example error messages: